What is Month End Reconciliation? Best Practices for Finance

 Combing through massive amounts of data to find discrepancies is undoubtedly a large task to take on.
 Additionally, teams may do so and find no errors at all, which is desired, but leaves a bad taste that all the time spent doing so was in vain.

 There are a few paths you can take to avoid this sentiment.
 Flux analysis, short for fluctuation analysis (or also known as variance analysis), is one method that teams can use to identify signs of errors early on.
 It works by way of aggregating data and noticing instances of variance from what’s expected.
 However, if flux analysis is performed manually, it turns out to be time consuming and tedious.
-It also may be too late to correct issues by the time they are recognised.
+It also may be too late to correct issues by the time they are recognized.

 Instead, automation tools can do this work for your team.
 Automation tools can easily conduct variance analysis by pulling data from disparate sources, reviewing the data and calling out any notable discrepancies or changes in patterns from the historical data.